 Central to Lynn Roller's discussion of the Phrygian Mother, Cybele, being of later origin is that the Phrygian people were preceded by the Hittites and co-existed with the neo-Hittites.
-Compared to some of the other groups we've discussed, the Hittites are relative late comers, rising to power circa 1600 BCE and apparently worshiping an entire pantheon of gods and goddesses.
+Compared to some of the other groups we've discussed, the Hittites are relative late comers, rising to power circa 1600 BCE and apparently worshipping an entire pantheon of gods and goddesses.
 While the name associated most with Magna Mater, Cybele or Kybele almost certainly was from this period, it is important to note that the Phrygians themselves simply referred to Her as "Mother".
 As we have seen, this concept of Mother Goddess is far older and widespread.
 Prior to the Hittites as far back as 4000 BCE we find a Mother Goddess associated with both cattle and lions in the Halaf culture of eastern Anatolia.

 Looking at timelines and migrations what literally jumps out at you, if you are looking, is that Mother Goddess spread from ancient Anatolia and the banks of the Caspian Sea throughout the Middle East, the Mediterranean and all the way to India all in the same period of time as the ending of the ancient neo-lithic cultures of Anatolia.
 When this mass migration started, we then started seeing the appearance of walled cities as conflicts arose between those migrating and those already in the areas.
 It is the period between 10,000 BCE and 4000 BCE that was the model for the "peaceful matriarchal civilizations" of the modern Dianics......except it wasn't a matriarchy and the conflicts didn't start because of the introduction of patriarchal thought.
 It was simply a matter of people competing for increasingly less resources as a result of weather forced migration.

 We have accounts that Mother's priestesses not only practiced in cities but also roamed in small nomadic groups and did so throughout the Phrygian, Hellenistic and Roman periods in Anatolia.
 It is a small step to suppose that these groups also predated the Phrygian period and provided the link in traditions that is so clear from culture to culture.
-We need only look at the modern example of Christianity to understand that the central figure of one religion can be incorporated into another as happened with Hinduism and Islam.
+We need only look at the modern example of christianity to understand that the central figure of one religion can be incorporated into another as happened with Hinduism and Islam.
 Again, we need look no further than the Catholic church to see that even in a poppa god religion, Mother will once again rise as She has done there in the Marian movement within Catholicism.

 To understand Cybele's relationship to the Greek and Roman schools of religion it is necessary to deconstruct widely held misconceptions about the various gods and goddesses.
 The Cybeline faith was the first of the mystery religions.
 A mystery religions teaches with stories, plays and oral traditions.
 The various stories about Attis, Cybele's consort son/daughter, appeared around the same time as the origins of the Greek mythological stories.
 Attis and the so-called Greek Gods were never meant to be taken as literal truth, but rather as poetic expressions of the world and morality stories.
 It is no accident that the only "stories" Cybele appears in are those about Attis yet, as we shall see, She was above all the various gods and goddesses in both ancient Greece and later Rome.
-1600 years of literalist Christian tradition makes understanding the nature of the Greek and Roman pantheons all but impossible for the average person today.
+1600 years of literalist christian tradition makes understanding the nature of the Greek and Roman pantheons all but impossible for the average person today.
 The famous Greek mystery schools developed from the Aegean contact with the Phrygian Cybelines.
 The faith spread throughout the Mediterranean as far as Spain and southern Italy at a much earlier time than previously had been believed.
-In Alexandria, Cybele was worshiped by the Greek population as "The Mother of the Gods, the Saviour who Hears our Prayers" and as "The Mother of the Gods, the Accessible One."
+In Alexandria, Cybele was worshipped by the Greek population as "The Mother of the Gods, the Saviour who Hears our Prayers" and as "The Mother of the Gods, the Accessible One."
 Ephesus, one of the major trading centres of the area, was devoted to Cybele as early the tenth century BCE, and the city's ecstatic celebration, the Ephesia, honoured her.
 It was also around this time that Mother's temples underwent a change from a beehive shape to a more Grecian looking columned pattern.
 This shows in the various "doorway" shrines to Kubaba/Kubele that appeared during this period throughout the Phrygian mountains.

 The story of Cybele's presence in Rome begins circa the early sixth century BCE at the dawn of Roman history.
 According to the story, King Tarquinius Superbus the Seventh (and last) legendary King of Rome, was approached by an old woman bearing nine scrolls of prophecies by the Sibyl.
 She asked for three hundred gold pieces for the set, but Tarquinius thought she was a fraud and refused.
 She then burned three of the scrolls in his hearth and again offered the remaining six scrolls for the same three hundred gold pieces.
 Once again Tarquinius refused.
 Again she burned three more scrolls.
 When she offered the remaining three scrolls for the same three hundred gold pieces, Targuinius suspected he was dealing with the Sibyl of Cumae herself and agreed.
 These were the original Sibylline prophecies of Rome.
 They were housed in the Capitoline temples as the most sacred books of Rome and accesses to them limited to a specially appointed priesthood who only consulted them in times of threat to Rome.

 Scipio was accompanied to Ostia by the Matrons of Rome, who were to carry Magna Mater (in the form of a statue with a black meteoric stone in Her forehead) by hand to Rome from Ostia.
 When the ship arrived, it became stuck at the mouth of the Tiber and resisted all attempts to free it.
 Among the Matrons of Rome was Claudia Quinta, who's reputation had been questioned.
 She waded into the waters, shoo'd off the men and pulled the ship free by herself according to the legend.
 Thus she restored her reputation.
 Cybele arrived in Rome April 12'th, 203 BCE and was greeted with rejoicing, games, offerings and a lectisternium (7-day city-wide feast).
 Until the mid fourth century CE this event was celebrated in Rome with games, festivals and feasts as Megalesian every year.
-We encounter the house of Claudia (note the matrilinear implications) later in Roman history and always supportive of Magna Mater and Her priestesses.

 Cybele was installed in the Temple of Victory on the Palatine close

 to where Her own temple was already under construction.
-That
+That summer

-Scipio defeated Hannibal and Rome's devotion to Cybele was
+Scipio defeated Hannibal and Rome's devotion to Cybele was cemented.

 The Maetreum on the Palatine was dedicated in 194 BCE